jkson5/jkson_fcc_mod/README.md

 2) In folder "master" on your desktop, please take file with .sh extension with parameters you need (file name contains parameters), and rename it to check_1860_state.sh by removing extra characters.

-3) Connect your Mavic PRO with USB cable.
+3) Connect your Mavic PRO or P4Pv2 with USB cable.
 Switch it on.

 4) Download and run [DUMLDore](https://github.com/jezzab/DUMLdore/releases/download/v3.15/DUMLdoreV3.zip).
 Press "ADB ENABLE".